Volentix/verto/README.md

 Verto is being built as a multi-currency wallet for integrating sovereign services into one, user controlled and managed, anonymous, and decentralized tool.
 The focus of Verto is to simplify the usage of blockchain technology in a way that is intuative for those unfamiliar with the technology.

+Please refer to the [Architectural Guide](https://vertohowto.readthedocs.io/en/latest/architecture/vision.html) for more details about Verto design.

 ## Table of Contents

 - [Install](#install)